AnimusUNO/installer/docs/reference/registry_schema.md

-# Sanctum Registry Database Schema - Master Reference
+# Animus Registry Database Schema - Master Reference

 ## Overview
-This document defines the **complete and authoritative database schema** for the Sanctum Configurator registry.
+This document defines the **complete and authoritative database schema** for the Animus Configurator registry.
 This is the master schema that all implementation plans should reference.

 **Note**: This schema includes all possible tables and features.
 For implementation planning, see `../planning/ui-database-schema-planning.md` which defines phased implementation and UI-specific requirements.